matomo-org/developer-documentation/docs/generated/master/Piwik/Db.md

 <a name="fetchOne" id="fetchOne"></a>
 ### `fetchOne()`

-Executes an SQL query and fetches the first column of the first row of result set.
+Executes an SQL `SELECT` statement and returns the first column value of the first row in the result set.

 #### Signature